-Furthermore, precious metals sentiment continues to head down the toilet and into the cesspool, while the financial networks like CNBC get ready to pass out “Go 25,000 Dow Jones”baseball caps.
-However, the broader markets are in serious trouble, pointed out by Wolf Richter’s article, What The Heck’s Happening To Our Share Buyback Boom.
-In that article he posted this chart and stated the following:
+Furthermore, precious metals sentiment continues to head down the toilet and into the cesspool, while financial networks like CNBC get ready to pass out “Go 25,000 Dow Jones” baseball caps.
+However, the broader markets are in serious trouble, as pointed out by Wolf Richter’s article, What The Heck’s Happening To Our Share Buyback Boom.
+In that article, he posted this chart and stated the following:

-That being said, the best we can do when the fan finally hits the cow excrement, is not to tell our friends, associates and loved ones who didn’t listen, “I TOLD YOU SO.”
-Best to keep our big mouth shut.
+That being said, the best we can do when the fan finally hits the cow excrement is not to tell our friends, associates, and loved ones who didn’t listen, “I TOLD YOU SO.”
+Best to keep our big mouths shut.
 However, I don’t see a problem with wearing a T-Shirt that has “THANK GOD PRECIOUS METALS SAVED MY AZZ” printed on it.
 Nothing wrong with being respectful, but also subtle.

 Alright, let’s get to some of the Forensic Evidence on why silver price manipulation will end.